PrismaticDevs/README-Generator/README.md

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This command line interface application creates README.md files based on your answers to a series of prompts.
 As an example of how this app works, the README.md file you ar currentl;y looking at was created using this app.
+This README.md ws itself generated with this applications and thus serves as an example of the formatting.
 ## Installation
-In order to be able to run this application, you must have Node,js and npm installed.
-Clone this repository into a directory and if you have Node.js installed and run "npm install" to download the required Inquirer package.
+In order to be able to run this application, you must have Node.js and npm installed.
+Clone this repository into a directory and if you have Node.js installed, run "npm install" to download the required Inquirer package.
 ## Usage
-Run "npm index" from the comamnd line and then answer the following prompts in the command line.
-After the prompts are answered, a README.md file will be created with the answers you provided.
+Run "npm index" cd into the directory where you cloned the repository into and then answer the following prompts in the command line.
+After the prompts are answered, a README.md file will be created with the answers you provided to the prompts.
 ## Contributors
 University of Denver
 ## Testing